CINCINNATI -- It all started with a Bulldog and continued with a Yellow Jacket.

 "Calvin has been a great mentor to A.J., and they've been very close," Lewis said earlier this week.
 "It's been great the way Calvin carries himself as a pro and as a man.
 It's very similar to A.J."

-This Sunday, for just the second time since their now clockwork offseason tag-team regimens began, Johnson and Green will be facing off at Detroit's Ford Field.
-Unlike that time, though, the pair will actually be playing for more than just a few preseason reps.
-Both players will be trying to help their respective team one-up the other's in a midseason game that could have all kinds of postseason implications.
+For just the second time since their now clockwork offseason tag-team regimens began, Johnson and Green will be facing off Sunday at Detroit's Ford Field.
+Unlike that time, though, the pair will be playing for more than just a few preseason reps.
+Both will be trying to help their respective team one-up the other's in a midseason game that could have all kinds of postseason implications.

 Something will have to give.